 As Customer Data Platforms continue to gain more buzz in the MarTech landscape, the number of potential industries and use cases are expanding rapidly.
 One that’s getting a ton of value from CDPs currently is the QSR industry.
 More and more, companies like McDonald’s, Panera, and Starbucks are becoming equally as focused on technology and consumer experiences as they are their actual food.

 Here are a few ways that QSRs can leverage a CDP to help personalize consumer experiences:

-CDPs, like Lytics, enable users to leverage their own first-party data to help influence ad spend techniques, as opposed to purchased 3rd party audiences that are likely filled with inaccurate data.
-For QSRs, this means the ability to only spend ad dollars on people who are likely to purchase, tailor ads based on an individual’s content/product affinity and run lookalike models against people who have high a CLTV.
+CDPs like Lytics enable users to leverage their own first-party data to help influence ad spend techniques, as opposed to purchased third-party audiences that are likely filled with inaccurate data.
+For QSRs, this means the ability to only spend ad dollars on people who are likely to purchase, tailor ads based on an individual’s content/product affinity, and run lookalike models against people who have high a CLTV.

 For many Lytics’ customers, this is one of the first use cases they tackle because of the immediate ROI/savings.

 One of the core competencies of CDPs is the ability to build real-time profiles based on all first-party attributes of an individual.
 This means web behavior, email interactions, past purchases, loyalty membership, etc.

 Lytics provides a real-time profile API that allows QSRs to pass an individual’s profile and preferences through to their in-store kiosk systems.
 And as restaurant kiosks become more and more prevalent, the ability to pass an individual’s profile through to the kiosk enables companies to extend personalization past the online world and into their in-store experiences.

 For example: only showing vegetarian options on the display to people who don’t eat meat.